 The Centers for Medicare & Medicaid Services (CMS) assigns NPIs to clinicians through the National Plan and Enumeration System (NPPES).
 NPIs are used to track health care providers for billing and quality reporting.

-HHSC asks all providers with Medicaid enrollment to visit NPPES to ensure all taxonomies used to bill for Medicaid services are attested to their NPI.
+HHSC requires all providers with Medicaid enrollment to ensure all taxonomies used to bill for Medicaid services are attested to their NPI.
 Follow these directions for updating provider taxonomy information in NPPES: